 3x6" oil on board

 Purchases are safe and easy via Paypal/Credit Card.
-Click the "Buy Now" button below to get started.
+Click the "Add to Cart" button below to get started.

 If you don't love it, returns are cheerfully accepted within 3 weeks in original packaging